lgreski/datasciencectacontent/markdown/misc-installingRonChromebook.md

 The formats are based on 2 character language codes, and underscore, a country code, and an encoding format.
 Scroll down to `en_US.UTF-8` and press the `<space bar>` to toggle the selection, as illustrated below.
 <br><br>
 <img src="./images/misc-rOnChromebook07.png"><br><br>
 Next, press the `<TAB>` key to move to the pushbuttons below the scrollable list.
-Then press the <OK> button, which will generate the appropriate encodings into the environment.
+Highlight the `<OK>` button by tabbing to it, and then press `<ENTER>` to select it.
+This will generate the appropriate encodings into the environment.

 To access the new encodings, one must logout of the Linux environment and log back in.